simoncblyth/opticks/notes/issues/lifting-the-3M-photon-limitation.rst

 Hmm that begs question what happens between 100k and 3M.
 Is it cycling in ni and well as nv ?
 Nope, there are asserts.
 Seems have not pushed aligned comparisons beyond 100k yet.

+* this cycling can still happen in CAlignEngine (not CRandomEngine)